Photovoltaic keyboard

-A photovoltaic keyboard is a wireless computer keyboard that charges its batteries from a light source such as the sun or interior lighting, addressing a major drawback of wireless computer peripherals that otherwise require regular replacement of discharged batteries.
+A photovoltaic keyboard, or solar keyboard, is a wireless computer keyboard that charges its batteries from a light source such as the sun or interior lighting, addressing a major drawback of wireless computer peripherals that otherwise require regular replacement of discharged batteries.

-The first keyboard that was solar-powered was Logitech K750 that was announced by the company in 2010.
+One such device is the Logitech K750, which was announced by the company in 2010.
 In 2018 Microsoft filed a patent describing how solar panels could be used to extend battery life for Microsoft's Surface Pro.

 Logitech K750

 The Logitech K750 has a set of photovoltaic cells on the top edge, charges from any light source including sunlight and under a standard bulb, can work up to three months in total darkness, and includes software to display battery charging status.
 It is a full-sized keyboard, including the usual movement keys and NumPad section on the right side, with low-profile keys much like a laptop.
 There are two models, compatible with Windows or Macintosh operating systems.

-Even though the keyboard is not officially supported in Linux, a third party application named Solaar provides functionality akin to the original Logitech software, such as battery and connection status indications, and allows device pairing/unpairing.
+Even though the keyboard is not officially supported in Linux, a third-party application named Solaar provides functionality akin to the original Logitech software, such as battery and connection status indications, and allows device pairing/unpairing.

 Logitech K760

-Another Logitech keyboard, the K760, is also PV powered, is highly useful.
+Another Logitech keyboard, the K760, is also PV powered.
 It is smaller than the Logitech K750 and communicates with the computer via Bluetooth.
+It was positively reviewed by David Carnoy of CNET, who praised its sleek, stylish design, and its ability to be seamlessly integrated with Apple products.
+Although he found it slightly bulky to carry around and criticized the lack of carrying case provided by Logitech, he concluded that in the long run, it would save a user money, and was a better deal than Apple's Bluetooth Wireless Keyboard.